Vegan Edinburgh fruit scones are an old-fashioned Scottish bake that originates in the beautiful capital city of Edinburgh.

 - Preheat oven to 200 Fan/ 220 Celsius/ 428 Fahrenheit / gas 7.

-Prepare the scones
+Prepare the scones:

-- Mix through the dried fruit.
+- Mix through the dried currants.110 grams dried currants

 - Once a dough has nearly formed tip the dough onto a floured surface and gently work it together to a ball.
-It may be slightly sticky but that's ok.
-If its too dry and crumbly wet your hands with a little plant milk and try form the dough ball.
-Or sprinkle some plant milk over and work to a ball.
+It may be slightly sticky but that's ok, just sprinkle extra flour over it.If it's too dry and crumbly wet your hands with a little of the leftover buttermilk and try form the dough ball.
+Or sprinkle some milk over the dough and work it into a ball.

-- Gently pat the dough into a circular shape.
-For large scones just pat down until the dough is about 2 ½ cm high or just under an inch.
-For smaller scones pat down to about ½ inch thick/1 ½ cm.Measurements are just rough estimates so don't get to bogged down trying to achieve perfection!
+- Gently pat the dough into a thick circular shape.
+For large scones pat down until the dough is about 1 inch high [2 ½ cm].For smaller scones pat down to about ½ inch thick [1½ cm].Measurements are just rough estimates so don't get to bogged down trying to achieve perfection!

-- If you want taller scones then they have to be quite tall going into the oven.
+- If you want taller scones then they will have to be quite tall going into the oven.

 Notes

-- Its generally advised that fruit scones are best eaten the day they are baked.
+- It's generally advised that fruit scones are best eaten the day they are baked.
 However I have discovered that the flavour and texture of the scone can be better the next day.
 Scones will be good for up to 3-4 days.

-- Scones cope well with being frozen for up to 3-4 months but possibly longer if well wrapped.
+- Scones cope well with being frozen for up to 2-3 months but possibly longer if well wrapped.

 - Don't like dried fruit?
 Just leave them out and maybe add some grated lemon or orange peel for a citrusy scone.